bsoverns/AssistantAi/README.md

 # AssistantAi

 AssistantAi is a WPF application designed for interactive communication with OpenAI's various endpoints.
-The application is currently under development, continually evolving with new features and enhancements.
+The application is currently under continuous development, evolving to test the new features and enhancements of the API.

 ## Features